top of page

 Rule of Thumb:

 Balms will tend to have more of the active ingredients and are generally not used on the face, mainly because of it's thicker consistency, heavier feel and longer absorbtion rates, they are more often used on body (Feet, Muscles etc).
 Whilst creams are easier spread, lighter in feel and generally easier to absorb.
 For example, for dry skin on hands I would tend to recommend our Manuka Flower & Hemp hand cream.
-For face related lines, saggy skin, and/or environmental challenges I would go for the Face Creams, whilst for work related dry damaged skin the Skin Repair Balm or Foot Salve, for muscles & joints Muscle Balm or our Herbal Massage Oil.
+For face related lines, saggy skin, and/or environmental challenges I would go for the Face Creams, whilst for work related dry damaged skin the Foot Salve, for muscles & joints Muscle Balm or our Herbal Massage Oil.

 Comments